 Our research covers cover a wide range of multidisciplinary topics.
 Research within the School is centred around a number of research groups including Antennas, Cognitive Science, Digital Music, Game AI, Intelligent Sensing, Robotics and Theory.

 We are firmly established as a centre of national and international excellence in research.
-In the latest Research Assessment Exercise (REF 2014) we were ranked 9th for electronic engineering and 11th for computer science.
-91 per cent of our research is classed as world-leading (4* the highest score possible) or internationally excellent (3*).
-The Schools submitted research was also rated 3* or 4* for impact showing that our work is strongly linked to real-world applications.
+In the latest Research Assessment Exercise (REF 2021) we were ranked 7th for Engineering and 8th for Computer Science and Informatics.
 The independent assessment of research quality takes into account the quality of research outputs, research environment and research impact.
+Notable achievements from the recent REF are outlined below:

 We offer a range of programmes and qualifications available at undergraduate, MSc and PhD levels.
 Our innovative degree programmes reflect our research specialisms and are taught using industry-relevant tools and techniques.
 Whichever programme you choose to study, you will be taught by internationally-recognised staff, and have opportunities to access our excellent links with the industry.
 Being taught by someone who is changing the world with their ideas, ensures that you are totally up to date in the subject.